 Regular taxiFrom ¥26,40090 minsGenerally available outside the airportPrice may vary considerably depending on traffic and time of dayGrab a taxi outside the terminal

-Pre-booked shared taxiFrom ¥7,000 (inclusive of highway tolls)1 hourPre-book onlyPrice per person; minimum of two people per bookingBook on Klook
+Pre-booked shared taxiFrom ¥5,980 (inclusive of highway tolls)1 hourPre-book onlyPrice per person; from one person (no minimum people required)Book on NearMe

 Note: All details above were calculated on travel to Tokyo Station.
 Exact fares, times, and transfers will vary depending on your destination.